An overview of accounting principles in these useful accounting tutorials.

-If you claiming vat on an invoice you need to keep this document and make sure that the supplier has put your VAT number on their invoice.
+If you claim VAT on an invoice you need to keep this document and make sure that the supplier has put your VAT number on their invoice.

 VAT adds a very slight complexity to the basic accounting you’ve been learning so far.
 As in all things, sticking to the basics will help you navigate this easily.

 Remember VAT is simply collecting money on behalf of SARS.
 In return, you get to get claim VAT on some of your business expenses.